rltillett/diy-blast/diy_blast.md

    - Comparing the novel sequence to known protein sequences to hypothesize gene function
    - Comparing a partial sequence to whole genome sequences
 - Finding homologs to interesting genes in your favorite species
-- Specialized BLASTs
+- Specialized BLASTs exist too
    - Make gene-specific primers for PCR (Primer-BLAST)
    - Screen a sequence for vectors (VecScreen)
    - Comparing two sequences (bl2seq)

-### BLAST Example: “What does this gene do?”
+### BLAST Example: a novel phage sequence

 Obtain the appletree2 sequence
 - Go to http://phagesdb.org